marudhu30/amazon-clone/README.md

 - ✅ Amazon-style top navbar with dropdown menus
 - ✅ Responsive search bar with category selector
 - ✅ Interactive sidebar (like Amazon’s “All” menu)
-- ✅ Pure HTML + CSS with vanilla JavaScript for interactivity
+- ✅ Pure HTML + CSS with JavaScript for interactivity

 ---